 As we have mentioned in past releases – almost every new feature requires Lightning Experience now.
 That isn’t just the case for Sales anymore.
 Service is now officially in the same boat as well.
 At this point, no matter what cloud you’re on, if you’re still in Classic, you need a road map to get to Lightning Experience.
 Sales Cloud has been there for a while now – almost every Classic feature is support – and with Winter you now have 5 loaded releases of features you can’t use while on Classic.
 With Winter 18 Service Cloud also now supports most of the features.
 For some organizations you may need to wait one more release, but it’s time to start planning and / or migrating with Winter 18.
 We’ll cover that more in the Service Cloud write-up.
 This is a big deal though.
 Lightning is the future and you are really losing out if you’re stuck on classic.
 To help with this, in October we have two webinars we’ll be doing on all of the Lightning benefits and discussing approaches to migrate – one for Sales and one for Service Cloud.

-- Lightning Sales Cloud: Why Sales Cloud Users Should Really Migrate to Lightning Thursday, October 12th 2:00pm EST
+- Webinar Recording – Lightning Sales Cloud: Why Sales Cloud Users Should Really Migrate to Lightning

-- Lightning Service Cloud & Knowledge: Lightning Has Struck: LEX For Service Cloud in Winter 18 Thursday, October 19th 2:00pm EST
+- Webinar Recording – Lightning Service Cloud & Knowledge: Lightning Has Struck: LEX For Service Cloud in Winter 18 Tuesday, October 31st 2:00pm EST

 Hope to see you at these.
 Onto the content.
 For our write-ups, we’re going in the order below: